 This show, focused on kids in elementary school, allows Jane, David and their stuffed monkey (who often comes to life) to explore the world and the animals within it.
 Each episode is like a fantastical mission where the kids team up to learn facts, use super-cool inventions and understand the impact that humanity has on nature.

-This show encourages exploration, fosters creativity and educates viewers on many different animals, including polar bears, sharks, honey bees and more.
-It should be noted that Jane is very interested in showing those around her that global warming is real, and that humans can either positively or negatively impact the environment and that teamwork matters.
-And while we haven’t any references to evolution yet, a show like this might well include them.
+This show encourages exploration, fosters creativity and educates viewers on many different animals, including polar bears, sharks, honeybees and more.
+It should be noted that Jane is very interested in showing those around her that both evolution and global warming are real; that humans can either positively or negatively impact the environment; and that teamwork matters.

 Although Jane and David spend most of their days alone (since her single mom is often working and her father lives elsewhere), Jane’ mother is incredibly kind.
-As for David, the first episode doesn’t tell us anything about his family.
+As for David, his parents are two gay men.

 Both kids wander around their neighborhood, letting their imaginations lead them.
-They don’t actually get hurt or get into any real trouble.
+They don’t actually get hurt or get into any real trouble—despite their imaginations sometimes leaving them mere moments from falling off a waterfall or getting crushed by a hippopotamus.
 But they do learn that, if you do something wrong, apologizing is necessary and community is crucial.

 Episode Reviews